mliigo/sql-movie-data-warehouse/README.md

 2. **Silver Layer**: Creation of cleaned and normalized tables.
 Prepares standardized data for analysis.

-3. **Gold Layer**: Creation of views that refine data for business/analytics requirments, including data aggregation and enrichment.
+3. **Gold Layer**: Creation of views that combine and aggregate data for business/analytics requirments.

 The